henkjannl/DesigningHousingsInFreeCAD/08-self-tapping-screws/Readme.md

 Below the head of the screw, the sketch has a cylindrical section which is intended to end up in the part that needs to be fixed, and a conical part in which the thread will be formed.

+> [!WARNING]
+> In reality, these screws are not conical.
+Some day I will make a model that more closely resembles the shape of those screws.
+Nonetheless, this shape works well in my printed models.

 | <!--                                                    --> | <!-- -->         |
 |-------------------------------------------------------------|------------------|
 | <img src="./images/warning.png" alt="Warning 1" width="41">| In reality, these screws are not conical.
 Some day I will make a model that more closely resembles the shape of those screws.
 Nonetheless, this shape works well in my printed models. |